simonefacchiano/Llama-for-User-Support-Developing-a-Large-Language-Model-as-a-Ticketing-System-for-CINECA/README.md

 # Use the code

-Le prossime righe forniscono delle brevi istruzioni per navigare nella repository.
-Spero che questo codice possa essere utile a chiunque voglia sperimentare con Llama 3 per la costruzione di un chatbot personalizzato.
+The next few lines provide brief instructions for navigating the repository.
+I hope this code will be useful to anyone who wants to experiment with Llama 3 for building a custom chatbot.

-Nella cartella `download_models` si trovano i due file che abbiamo utilizzato per scaricare Llama 3, e gli altri modelli (ad esempio quello di embedding utilizzato in RAG).
-Richiede di definire la chiave d'accesso di HF come variabile d'ambiente.
+The `download_models` folder contains the two files we used to download Llama 3, and the other models (e.g., the embedding model used in RAG).
+It requires defining the HF access key as an environment variable.

-Nella cartella `dataset_and_anonymization` sono contenuti i file utilizzati per fare il parsing delle email e per anonimizzarle.
-Questo era necessario ai fini del fine-tuning.
+The `dataset_and_anonymization` folder contains the files used to do email parsing and anonymization.
+This was necessary for the purpose of fine-tuning.

-Nella cartella fine-tuning, sono quindi presenti gli script per fare fine-tuning di Llama 3 su un dataset di multi-turn conversations.
+Thus, in the fine-tuning folder are the scripts for doing fine-tuning of Llama 3 on a dataset of multi-turn conversations.

-Nella cartella `RAG` sono presenti i file per far funzionare RAG.
-Idem per la cartella `quantization`.
+In the `RAG` folder are the files to run RAG.
+Ditto for the `quantization` folder.

-Infine nella cartella experiments sono riportati i codici per performare gli esperimenti, i cui risultati sono riportati nella tesi.
+Finally, in the experiments folder are the codes to perform the experiments, the results of which are reported in the thesis.